sijyprakasan/blueprints/README.md

 [![Travis Build Status][travis-image]][travis-url-main]

 Blueprint definitions for xl-cli.
-These files will be synced to [https://dist.xebialabs.com/public/blueprints/](https://dist.xebialabs.com/public/blueprints/) and can be used as xl-cli blueprint repository (set by default).
+This can be used as xl-cli blueprint repository (set by default).

 ## Adding new blueprint